Frequently Asked Questions

 Why are company action plans confidential?

 Company action plans are confidential because much of the content involves internal company processes and technologies.
 Additionally, wildlife criminals would benefit from understanding exactly how companies were aiming to prohibit their activity.
-The Coalition welcomes companies to share non-sensitive information about their activities externally, either through their own social media channels or through Coalition communications, such as the Winter Spotlight Series.
+The Coalition welcomes companies to share non-sensitive information about their activities externally, either through their own social media channels or through Coalition communications.